 Location: Havana, Cuba

-All in all it was a tiring day, but in the best possible way — we went to sleep knowing that we’ve experienced some of the best parts of Cuban culture.
+All in all, it was a tiring day, but in the best possible way — we went to sleep knowing that we’d experienced some of the best parts of Cuban culture.